Hendaye: Transport

 The town is an important railway junction, as Spain's mainline trains use a broader gauge than continental Europe, with the French railway network finishing here on the banks of the Bidasoa.
 As well as the Gare d'Hendaye, there is also a station serving the beach quarter (Hendaye Plage) prior to the terminus, called the Gare des Deux-Jumeaux.
 Basque rapid transit system San Sebastián Metro linking the town to Donostia-San Sebastián gets right to Hendaye, by the SNCF station.

 There has been recent controversy concerning the new LGV Sud Europe Atlantique (TGV line), which is planned to pass inland of Hendaye without stopping in or anywhere near the town itself.
 Most of the local population, along with that of the rest of the Côte Basque, are in favour of the TGV, but against the new line, which would destroy the surrounding countryside, bypassing the town completely.
 It has therefore been suggested to upgrade the present line to make it suitable for the TGV, with a stop at Hendaye station.
 It is argued that this would also be much less expensive, and would stimulate the local economy.

+The nearest airport is San Sebastián Airport, located 6 km which is about 12 minutes drive west of Hendaye.
+However, the airport only provides domestic routes to other parts of Spain.
+If residents want to fly to other domestic destinations in France, they would need to fly from Biarritz Airport, which is located 30 km which is half an hour drive north east of the town.